lakejs/lake-docs/reference/index.md

 ## tabIndex

-The tab order for the editor.
+Defines the tab order of the editor.

 * Type: `number`
 * Default: `0`